corsairmarks/nonbinary_leaders/mod/README.md

 Thanks to Harebrained Studios (now owned by Paradox Interactive), the makers of [BattleTech](https://store.steampowered.com/app/637090/BATTLETECH/).
 BattleTech supports gender nonbinary characters as part of the base game, and is part of the inspiration for this mod.

 Finally, thanks to the [Stellaris Modding Den](https://discord.gg/2qjkAF8DY7) for all the help with mod development.
 Discussing Stellaris' built-in pronoun handling with another modder was my primary inspiration to create this mod.

-TODO see if I can xfer the ruler portrait to a new leader now